-3.4 Displaying Peak Force
+3.3 Displaying Peak Force

 The EDX will store the peak force applied until that reading is cleared.
 To display the peak force applied to an EDX, from the force measurement mode, press the Mode soft key.
-The display changes to display menu #2 shown in Figure 3.1 which is the peak display mode.
+The display changes to display menu #2 shown in Figure 3.2 which is the peak display mode.
 The peak force is displayed.
 You can clear this by pressing the Clear soft key.

-Peak reading is maintained after instrument power off and will be recalled with the next power-on.
+Peak reading is maintained after the instrument is powered off and will be recalled with the next power-on.
 Peak reading may be lost if battery power is removed.

-Figure 3.1 Display mode menu
+Figure 3.2 Display Mode Menu